Stassi/markovian-nlp/README.md

 ## Usage
 ### Module import
-Declare method import at the top of each JavaScript file it will be used.
+Declare method imports at the top of each JavaScript file they will be used.

 #### ES2015
 ```es6